-Once you reach Deep Creek about 8 miles in you can filter the water, prior to that the water is not filterable as it has a lot of cow poop in it.
+Once you reach Deep Creek about 8 miles in, you can filter the water, before that the water is not filterable as it has a lot of cow poop in it.

 How do you use the bathroom?

 We are told to pee in the water when we talked to the rangers.
-For number 2 then a way bag is provided when you pick up your permits, be sure to pack it out!
+For number 2, then a wag bag is provided when you pick up your permits, be sure to pack it out!

 Will I get lost?

 - Even if you have dry bags, bring trash bags to line your backpack with and ziplock bags for smaller items.
-Also a good way to pack trash in and out.
+Also, an excellent way to pack trash out.

-- Baby wipes are also nice for cleaning yourself / feet / utensils at campground.
+- Baby wipes are also excellent for cleaning yourself / feet / utensils at campground.

-- Small microfiber towel is a good idea for quick wipe downs and to dry yourself at camp
+- A small microfiber towel is a good idea for quick wipe downs and to dry yourself at camp

 - Hiking poles are a must, do not do it without!
 You will stumble around as you can’t see in the water, so you will fall in without hiking poles, I guarantee it

 - It was 15 degrees cooler at night in the canyon, plan accordingly